sarah11918/jbrains/src/content/docs/blog/polynomial-kata.md

     - Evolutionary Design
     - Tutorials
     - Removing Duplication Deftly
-# summary: >
+excerpt: >
-#     An example of test-first programming, focusing on adding behavior
-#     incrementally and removing duplication.
+    An example of test-first programming, focusing on adding behavior incrementally and removing duplication.
 ---

 I noticed that [Ron Jeffries had written about a kata I hadn't tried before](https://ronjeffries.com/articles/-z022/strawberries/-z00/sb-009/), so I decided to try it.
 The exercise involves evaluating a polynomial of one variable at a single point.